thestubborndev/finance_tracker_server/README.md

     },
 },
 ```
 So if we just generated the `accessToken` for our Chase Bank account, we would either set the environment variable `PLAID_ACCESS_TOKEN_FOR_CHASE_ACCOUNT` with the access token or hard-code it.
-We should also make sure that we have a record in the 'Assets' table in our **Investment Tracker** base on Airtable.com with the name: 'Chase Bank Balance'.
+We should also make sure that we have a record in the 'Assets' table in our **Finance Tracker** base on Airtable.com with the name: 'Chase Bank Balance'.
 This was, the server knows which record to update in Airtable with the account balance.

 **Note:** If you don't want to activate balance updates, simply remove all entries from `airtableAssetNameToAccessToken` and balance updates will be skipped.